sunsetkookaburra/dinocord/README.md

 ![DinoCord](docs/banner.png)

+## News
+A very very basic Gateway/WebSocket implementation can at least listen to messages from Discord!
+Progress will be made by building the blocks necessary to make data cache, transmission and receiving easier.

 ## WARNING!
 This is by no means ready, do not use it at all in production.
 Any functions or properties are likely to change.